freebasic/fbfrog/readme.txt

     the -define <id> [<body>] syntax is confusing
   * -select/-if options should already include -declare, it doesn't need to be separate ever
+  * shorten -removedefine to -rmdef, etc.
+  * -declareversions (and even -declaredefines) isn't needed much and could be removed.
+It's better to keep different library versions in separate bindings, and perhaps even targets could be handled differently.
+    Accordingly, hBuildVerificationCode() could be removed.
 * Rework console output, it quickly becomes too much currently.
 Perhaps the
   #includes should be emitted into the .bi, like renamelists.
 * Can't renamelists be generated based on ALIAS'es later, separate from astFixIds?